 The City provides for post-employment benefits (extended health and dental benefits) to eligible retiring employees to age 65.
 The City recognizes these post-employment costs as they are earned during the employee's tenure of service.
-The benefit liability at December 31, 2019 is \$12,997 (2019 - \$13,050).
-The accrued benefit liability and the net benefit cost for the fiscal year were determined by an actuarial valuation for December 2018.
+The benefit liability at December 31, 2021 is \$12,951 (2020 - \$12,997).
+The accrued benefit liability and the net benefit cost for the fiscal year were determined by an actuarial valuation for December 2018 and projected to December 2021.